Questions to expect from a life insurance phone interview

 • Your family’s health history, to see if any hereditary diseases might play a role in your future health

-The insurance agent you’re working with will then ask questions about your job, assets, and financial obligations to get an idea of why you’re applying for life insurance, and whether the amount you’re applying for makes sense with your financial situation.
+4. You'll also answer questions about your job, assets, and financial obligations.
+This will help your agent get an idea of why you’re applying for life insurance and whether the amount you’re applying for makes sense for your financial situation.

 For example, if you’re applying for a $1 million death benefit, but you’re unemployed and have no assets, the life insurance company will want to learn more.

-Last, keep in mind who you’re listing as your beneficiary.
+• Choose your beneficiaries ahead of time.
+These are the people who will receive your payout if you die.
 Your agent will likely ask for their name, date of birth, and relationship to you to put down on your application.

 Ready to shop for life insurance?